Baltimore, Annapolis, Belair & Maryland Premier Uncontested Divorce Attorney

 If you’re in need of a Family Law attorney in Maryland, you might not know where to begin.
 Let us help you.

-If you are considering a divorce, it’s in your best interest to consult with a Baltimore divorce lawyer.
+If you are considering a divorce, it’s in your best interest to consult with a Maryland divorce lawyer.
 At James E. Crawford Jr. & Associates, we have guided our clients through divorces and legal separations since 1992.
 We provide compassionate advice and aggressive legal representation, ensuring that our clients receive their fair share of child custody and marital property.
-If you are in need of a Baltimore, Maryland family law lawyer, contact James E. Crawford, Jr. & Associates at 443-709-9999 today.
+If you are in need of a Maryland family law lawyer, contact James E. Crawford, Jr. & Associates at 443-709-9999 today.